Eddie Brock: War with Knull

-Eddie Brock after getting recovered, he's interrogated by the Maker about the incident revolving around the Grendel symbiote and Knull while stating that he is not the Mister Fantastic that he is familiar with.
-In addition, he also talked about how the Venom symbiote was in a feral state and has been deleting Eddie's bad memories like when he found out that his father had remarried and has a child named Dylan.
-When Maker throws a scalpel at Eddie Brock, the Venom symbiote emerges from his shirt and catches it.
+Eddie Brock recovers, and the Maker interrogates him about the incident revolving around the Grendel symbiote and Knull while stating that he is not the Mister Fantastic that he is familiar with.
+In addition, he also talked about how the Venom symbiote was in a feral state and has been deleting Eddie's bad memories like when he found out that his father had remarried and has a child named Dylan Brock.
+When Maker throws a scalpel at Eddie, the Venom symbiote emerges from his shirt and catches it.
 Though the Venom symbiote is currently brain dread.
 When Eddie asks Maker if he would be able to restore it, Maker states that the only way to do that is to connect it to the Symbiote hive mind and the last person to do that was the late Flash Thompson.
 As Maker comments that he has ways of extracting the information he needs, Eddie asks in a distraught voice if Flash is really dead.
 Sometime after, Maker reveals to Eddie that he got hold of Venom's remnants left in Flash's body prior to becoming Anti-Venom, which contained his genetic memory, and tells Eddie that it can help restore the symbiote.
 Maker also tells to Eddie that he's planning to get more samples from Flash's dead body, but Eddie who now considers Flash as a brother unleashes the symbiote to Maker and gets the sample.
 Afterward, he tries to escape the facility, but the sample goes to his symbiote taking the form of Flash's version of the suit.
 Now the symbiote with the mind of Flash Thompson helps Eddie to escape and then Eddie goes to Flash's grave to admit that Flash was a better host than him.